 Following the fellowship meal, classes begin at 6:00 and include the following:

-- Study of Crazy Love by Francis Chan – Led by Pastor Charlie
+- Study of Walking in the Dust of Rabbi Jesus by Lois Tverberg – Led by Pastor Charlie

 - Bible Study – Led by Gary Cooper

 Coffee & Theology: This is our newest small group that meets.
 The purpose of this group is to fellowship with each other by discussing various Bible or theology topics.
 It meets on the 4th Tuesday of the month at 6:00pm in Wesley Hall.
-So far, the group has discussed topics such as predestination and “once saved, always saved.”
+So far, the group has discussed topics such as predestination, women in ministry, the church and homosexuality, and “once saved, always saved.”

 Sunday School Classes Meet Sundays at 9:30am.

 We are a discussion class of adults of various ages, interested in Bible Studies that are a bit more intense than the usual Sunday School quarterly studies were.
 Presently, our study is from D6 Curriculum, and is progressing through the New Testament.
 The D6 Curriculum is inspired by Deuteronomy 6 where Moses reminded Israel, before crossing the Jordan, not to forget the Lord their God.
 Newcomers welcome!